dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/Week 01/20240626 - Wednesday.md

 	- You'd need to use ctrl+d to tell the system you're finished with whatever input you want to hash (this is in the Unix/Linux shell)
 	- scream for --help if stuck
 	- MD5 checksum (used to verify the integrity of files :) )
+			This has been noted in the Cryptography section

 	- Look into symbolic links in a unix/linux shell further
-		- this one confused me in the past and still does, gg - git good
+		- this one confused me in the past and still does, gg - git good Symbolic links will be looked into further when I get to that part of bash again.
 - jabberd
-	- Instant messaging system back in the days (check it for the sake of looking into days past)
+	- Instant messaging system back in the days (check it for the sake of looking into days past) Noted in random todo's

 - Look into Unix Permissions further (chmod'aring all dae)
 	- User
 	- Group
 	- Other
+		  Done in the past, reviewed again, but will elaborate further later

 - Pi-hole - from Cameron - check it out | for RPi's
+	  Added to random todo's list

 - Check out:
 	- TryHackMe.com
 	- HackTheBox (will have to adjust NoScript policies as well as with Brave and uBlock)
 		- Search up Unitec as the University
+				Done, WIP, still needing to search up Unitec as the University when I get to that stage

 - Build your LinkedIn with certifications granted from the above online tools
-	- (and the others as well, post a soft copy of the papers you have)
+	- (and the others as well, post a soft copy of the papers you have) Noted in random todo's

 - Look into:
 	- Kali  (LInux on the fly OS)
 		- Look up others
+			  Done, initial list given in OSes > Linux and Unix

 - Clean up Mailbox folders
+	  Added to random todo's

 - DualLingo - GO GO FOR MANDARIN! (from Blair Hodson, chur!)
+	  Added to random todo's

-- Read through rules for both of the Discord channels Kris shared today
+- Read through rules for both of the Discord channels Kris shared today Added to Todo's (so many bloody Discords..)

 - Install VirtualBox
 		- Setup a VM of a variant of a Linux distro
 		- Install OpenVPN
+			  done whilst using WSL for now
 		- Configure it to speak with the HackTheBox system
-			- Hopefully this bypasses that 2-hour countdown (Kris mentioned something along the lines of this)
+			- Hopefully this bypasses that 2-hour countdown (Kris mentioned something along the lines of this) Diverted to using WSL for the time being running Ubuntu for now Noted in Todo's will tend to this at a later stage as I want some VMs set up to familiarise with various GUI's and shells.

 - Add the AppSec Event to the Calendar
 	- https://appsec.org.nz/conference/
 	- OWASP New Zealand Day 2024
 		3 - 6 September 2024
-		Auckland University of Technology (AUT) City Campus
+		Auckland University of Technology (AUT) City Campus Added to calendar etc etc
 ##---------------------------------